- Services & Solutions

 - Development of quantitative metabolic flux models using flux-balance analysis.

-- Transcriptomics data analysis through visualization on a low-resolution depiction of an entire genome, on metabolic maps and individual pathways, and on regulatory network diagrams.
+- Transcriptomics data analysis through visualization on a novel cellular dashboard, on a low-resolution depiction of an entire genome, on metabolic maps and individual pathways, and on regulatory network diagrams.

-- Metabolomics Data Analysis through visualization of metabolite sets on individual pathways and on the full metabolic map, and through metabolite enrichment analysis.
+- Metabolomics Data Analysis through visualization of metabolite sets on a novel cellular dashboard, on individual pathways and on the full metabolic map, and through metabolite enrichment analysis.

 - Comparative pathway and genome analyses